jmebia/jmebia.github.io/docs/index.md

 ## What I do
-I mainly do fullstack web applications development (mostly focused on backend), from database design and architecture, to writing dynamic frontend pages.
+In professional settings, I mainly do fullstack web applications development (mostly focused on backend), from database design and architecture, to writing dynamic frontend pages.

-I also dive into my more creative side: designing and developing indie games in Godot.
+When it comes to passion, I dive into my more creative side: designing and developing indie games in Godot.
+I also do digital illustrations and post them online!

 Outside my working hours, I am a full-time beagle parent and I love to play either digital or tabletop games.
-I also do digital illustrations and post them online!

 ---

-## More about myself
+## More about me

 <div class="grid cards" markdown>